richy-p/haleakala-viewing-conditions/notes.md

 ```
 1. Scientific Question: Does one month have a higher average daily green weather hours than the others?

-2. $H_0$: There is no segnificant difference between the average daily green weather hours each month
+2. $H_0$: There is no significant difference between the average daily green weather hours each month

 3. $H_a$: multiple combinations (12 choose 2) : mean hours of month A > mean hours of month B